noties/ScriptJava/README.md

 # ScriptJava
-ScriptJava is a simple command line utility that helps to evaluate simple Java statements at runtime (aka scripting)
+ScriptJava is a simple command line utility that helps to evaluate simple Java statements at runtime (aka scripting).
+It may be used for educational purposes or just for fun of it as long as it offers a simple Java playground.

 ## Howto
 Get a hold of a `ScriptJava.jar` from a `binary` folder.
 Make sure that `java` & `javac` are in the system's PATH.
 Run in the terminal: